 I didn’t have time to eat breakfast that morning so when I saw the shiny red apple sitting outside of the interwoven reddish basket, I reached my steady hand and unleashed the juice of another glorious day.
-I knew I was ready to continue my journey.
+I was ready to continue my journey.

-We arrived at the hospital and prepared for a long day, but my son had other plans.
+We arrived at the hospital and prepared for a long day, however, my son had other plans.
 He was ready to present himself to the world, and he didn’t want to waste any more precious time.
 From the moment I got the call from my wife to the arrival of my son, it was only a little under three hours.

-The peace I was searching for reflected from the unseeing eyes of my son.
-He had in his possession the greatest gifts in life, just as I did when my mother held me in her arms.
+I was searching for a better part of myself but staring in a trance-like state into his eyes, I realized I was looking for something I already had.
+I was trying to become someone I once was.
+The peace I was searching for reflected from the unseeing eyes of my newborn son.
+He had in his possession the greatest gifts in life, just as I did when my mother held me in her youthful arms.
 What I was seeking I found within the gentle eyes of my child.

 My daughter and I headed home after supper to give my wife some time to recover.
 I could tell my little girl was tired because she asked me to snuggle on the couch and create a story about a beautiful princess.
 I never had the chance to experience too many moments like that at bedtime, but with my wife unavailable she looked to me for comfort.

-Each child would stand in front of her enchanted wand as she waved it in a complete circle and touched their outstretched hand.
+Each child would stand in front of her enchanted wand as she waved it slowly in a complete circle and touched their outstretched hand.
 I got so wrapped up in the story I didn’t even realize she fell asleep.

-Looking out the window to my right, I gazed out into the landscape resting outside my window.
+Looking out the window to my right, I gazed out into the landscape resting outside my home.
 It was dark, but I could see the rain gently blowing against the glass as the light from my laptop revealed each drop.
 It was as if the perfect storm was inviting me to come and join, so I went to stand underneath the drizzle.

-My sole intention was to release a combination of words I could feel growing inside of my thoughts.
-The last time I had written anything with feeling was the poem I wrote for my late grandfather, so when I finished, I knew I had the perfect title for the piece I had written.
+My sole intention was to release a combination of words I felt growing inside of my thoughts.
+The last time I had written anything with feeling was the poem I wrote for my late grandfather, so when I finished, I knew that I had the perfect title for the piece I had written.